VanOvermeire/rusty-cdk/README.md

 ## TODO

-- Add a simple diff method
-  - Will highlight what would be added, modified (?) and destroyed
 - During synth or deploy, check that all ids and resource ids are unique across the stack (random suffixes do not guarantee this)
   - Fail for ids; fix the resource ids
 - Allow overriding of Lambda log group